OpenVoter/POPregister/POPregister_v0.1.md

 - Physical Solokeys
 - Public auditability

-It eliminates identity, discretion, revocation, and recovery in favor of:

-«Cryptographic certainty and economic finality.»
+It eliminates identity, discretion, revocation, and recovery in favor of cryptographic certainty and economic finality.

-POPregister_v0.1 — Trust the Code.
+## End of POPregister_v0.1